guguji666666/GJS-Sentinel-Tips/Logstash-custom table-DCR/readmev2.md

-Certainly!
-Here's an optimized and comprehensive `README.md` for your GitHub repository [GJS-Sentinel-Tips](https://github.com/guguji666666/GJS-Sentinel-Tips/tree/main/Logstash-custom%20table-DCR), specifically tailored for the `Logstash-custom table-DCR` directory.
-This guide provides clear instructions on setting up Logstash to forward logs to Microsoft Sentinel using Data Collection Rules (DCRs).

----

 # 📘 Logstash to Microsoft Sentinel via DCR (Custom Table)

 This guide demonstrates how to configure Logstash to forward logs to Microsoft Sentinel using Data Collection Rules (DCRs) and the `microsoft-sentinel-log-analytics-logstash-output-plugin`.([Microsoft Learn][1])